Hirokazu Kore-eda: Career

-In 2025, Netflix released Kore-eda's TV series Asura.
-It is based on Kuniko Mukōda's novel of the same name.
-In September of that year, Kore-eda began work on his next movie, Sheep in the Box.
-Neon is reuniting with him to distribute the movie in the US, UK and Australia.
+In 2026, Kore-eda first science fiction film Sheep in the Box had its world premiere at the 2026 Cannes Film Festival, where it competed for the Palme d'Or.
+His following film will be the live-action adaptation Look Back, based on the 2021 one-shot manga by Tatsuki Fujimoto, which will have its world premiere at the 83rd Venice International Film Festival, where it will compete for the Golden Lion.

 Style and influences

 According to the Harvard Film Archive, Kore-eda's works "reflect the contemplative style and pacing of such luminaries as Hou Hsiao-hsien and Tsai Ming-liang".
 Kore-eda is often compared to Yasujirō Ozu, but has said he feels more influenced by Ken Loach and Mikio Naruse.